haykkh/resulter/README.md

 #  resulter
 > Makes UCL PHAS results better

+**note** it's very possible that I made mistakes so take what this gives with a bucketload of salt.

 UCL Physics and Astronomy publishes the results for every year as a pdf with this format:

 **Candidate Number**|**Devcom**|**Module1**|**Mark**|**Module2**|**Mark**|**Module3**|**Mark**|**Module4**|**Mark**|**Module5**|**Mark**|**Module6**|**Mark**|**Module7**|**Mark**|**Module8**|**Mark**|**Provisional outcome**|